sairaatta/conquer_chess/docs/faq.md

 ### What is the game speed?

-Under normal game speed, a piece moves one square (Manhattan distance) per second.
+Under normal game speed, a piece moves one chess turn per second.

 ## Controls